adamjosephjensen/punchable_face_net/README.md

 *   **Labeling:**
     *   **Timer:** You have a limited time to label each image after it appears.
 If the timer expires, the image is automatically skipped.
 This encourages capturing a quick, visceral reaction rather than prolonged judgment.
     *   **Labels:** There are four labels:
-        * "VERY punchable": meaning I experience a marked urge to hit them in the face.
+        * `VERY punchable`: meaning I experience a marked urge to hit them in the face.
-        * "Punchable": meaning a less distinct urge to hit the person in the face.
+        * `Punchable`: meaning a less distinct urge to hit the person in the face, perhaps a small desire for the person to be punched, or an impersonal desire for someone else to punch them.
-        * "NOT punchable": meaning no particular desire to punch this person or see them get punched.
+        * `NOT punchable`: meaning no particular desire to punch this person or see them get punched.
-        * "VERY NOT punchable": meaning a marked desire for the person not to be punched.
+        * `VERY NOT punchable`: meaning a marked desire for the person not to be punched; perhaps a felt warmth towards the person or a desire to protect them from harm.
-    *   **Buttons:** Click one of the four label buttons , "Skip", or "Flag".
+    *   **Buttons:** Click one of the four label buttons , `Skip`, or `Flag`.
     *   **Keyboard Shortcuts:**
         *   <kbd>H</kbd>: VERY punchable
         *   <kbd>J</kbd>: Punchable